UnitTestBot/UTBotJava/docs/TaintAnalysis.md

 For taint analysis, you must set the configuration.

-- Taint source is a `java.util.Scanner.nextLine` method that adds a "user—input" mark to the returned value.
+- Taint source is a `java.util.Scanner.nextLine` method that adds a "user-input" mark to the returned value.
-- Taint pass is a `java.lang.String.concat` method that passes the "user—input" marks through itself received either from the first argument or from the object on which this method is called (`this`).
+- Taint pass is a `java.lang.String.concat` method that passes the "user-input" marks through itself received either from the first argument or from the object on which this method is called (`this`).
 - Taint sink is a `java.sql.Statement.executeUpdate` method that checks variables marked "user-input".